-When most people think goulash, they imagine a traditional Hungarian goulash rather than this flavor-packed German goulash.
-Both are great mind you, but this hearty German goulash is like nothing you’ve ever tasted!
+When most people think goulash, they imagine a traditional Hungarian goulash, rather than this flavor-packed, very authentic German goulash.
+Both are great mind you, but this hearty goulash is like nothing you’ve ever tasted!

 This is more than a stew – it’s an experience and it tastes better than I can describe.
 It’s one of those dishes that needs little introduction and no other companion besides a simple bread item to sop up all the awesome flavor in the bottom of the bowl.